Isolation and loneliness

 - The International Student Support Team provides support and assistance for all Imperial students from outside the UK.
 They can help put you in touch with College support networks.

 - Sign up for the Mums and Dads scheme, where incoming first year students are matched with returning students based on their department and interests.

-- Take part in the Sport Imperial Impetus program, it allows you to enjoy a wide range of sports on a daily basis across campus.
+- Take part in the Sport Imperial Active Imperial programme, it allows you to enjoy a wide range of sports on a daily basis across campus.
 Free coaching helps you enjoy learning a new sport, and the focus is all about fun, making new friends and getting active.